lo1tuma/eslint-plugin-mocha/docs/rules/handle-done-callback.md

-# Enforces handling of callbacks for async tests (no-exclusive-tests)
+# Enforces handling of callbacks for async tests (handle-done-callback)

 Mocha allows you to write asynchronous tests by adding a `done` callback to the parameters of your test function.
 It is easy to forget calling this callback after the asynchronous operation is done.